 The Turkish economy is the fastest-growing economy in Europe, and, in fact, one of the fastest-growing in the world.
-It’s an exciting emerging market; learn more about ocean freight transportation to Turkey.
+It’s an exciting emerging market; learn more about ocean freight to Turkey.

 Your best container choice when you are shipping a container to Turkey will be dictated largely by the size of your shipment.

 A full container load (FCL) is for you if your shipping volume is equal to at least half a container (six standard pallets).
-While a twenty-foot container accommodates ten standard pallets, a forty-foot container can hold twenty-two standard pallets.
+While a 20-foot container accommodates ten standard pallets, a 40-foot container can hold twenty-two standard pallets.